High Speed Rapier Loom 2FAST - SMIT

 TW Special Report

-Even though, in most cases, the weaving process is the same as it ever was &#; create a shed, insert the filling and beat up the pick &#; today&#;s weaving machines are highly technical instruments featuring numerous innovations that have sped-up production, improved quality and saved energy.
+While the weaving process remains fundamentally the same—creating a shed, inserting the filling, and beating up the pick—today's weaving machines are highly technical instruments featuring numerous innovations.
+These advancements speed up production, enhance quality, and save energy.

-Many of the latest developments in weaving machines have focused on automation, digital upgrades and innovative end products that add value including technical textiles, e-textiles and 3D structures.
+Recent developments have focused on automation, digital upgrades, and innovative end products, including technical textiles, e-textiles, and 3D structures.

-&#;With labor shortages impacting every weaving mill in North America, we see increasing demand from our customers for automation technologies for the weaving mill,&#; said Oliver Meier, Textile director, North America, Stäubli. &#;Additionally, in the residential contract business, we see a trend developing for greater jacquard machine flexibility to address a wide range of fabric constructions that can satisfy market demands faster.&#;
+“With labor shortages impacting every weaving mill in North America, we see increasing demand for automation technologies,” said Oliver Meier, Textile Director, North America, Stäubli.
+“Additionally, in the residential contract business, we see a trend for greater jacquard machine flexibility to address a wide range of fabric constructions, allowing us to satisfy market demands more quickly.”

-Here, Textile World presents a few of the weaving machine innovations available to weavers in all end-use markets.
+Here, Textile World presents a few weaving machine innovations available for all end-use markets.

 Weaving Machines